-Diné College offers basic educational opportunities for students who need to work on their reading, writing, and mathematics skills.
+Diné College offers basic educational opportunities for students who need to work on their reading, science, social studies, writing, and mathematical skills.
 This Program also helps to prepare students for High School Equivalency Tests.
-For more information on this Program, call the Adult Education Program in Shiprock at (505) 368-3563.
+For more information on this Program, call the Adult Education Program in Shiprock at (505) 368-3563 and Crownpoint at (505) 786-7391 ext.
+7201.